 House Rabbit Society cannot provide funds to help guardians who can’t afford to pay their veterinary bills.

-One way to ensure that you won’t be caught without the funds to pay for your rabbit’s health care is to purchase a pet insurance policy before your rabbit becomes sick/injured.
+One way to ensure that you won’t be caught without funds to pay for your rabbit’s health care is to purchase a pet insurance policy before your rabbit becomes sick/injured.
 There is one company in the US which offers veterinary insurance for rabbits: Nationwide Pet Insurance.
 (Learn more about pet insurance.)

 Check with your local municipal animal shelter or humane society to see if there are low cost services in your area.

-Care Credit allows clients to finance veterinary (and other medical) care at offices which are members; this plan allows the client to charge their bill and make payments to Care Credit.
-If the bill is paid in full by a pre-determined time, there is no interest charged.
+Care Credit lets you finance veterinary care (or other medical care) at offices that are Care Credit members, and make payments over time.
+If the Care Credit bill is paid in full by a pre-determined time, there is no interest charged.

-Following is a list of organizations which maybe able to help guardians with veterinary bills.
+These organizations may be able to help guardians with veterinary bills.
 HRS cannot vouch for these organizations, nor can we guarantee that they will help you.

-- Frankie’s Friends – provides grants in Florida, New York, Georgia, Washington, Kansas, Minnesota, Kentucky and Missouri and they work with BluePearl Specialty and Emergency Care hospitals
+Provides grants in Florida, New York, Georgia, Washington, Kansas, Minnesota, Kentucky and Missouri.
+They work with BluePearl Specialty and Emergency Care hospitals